Don't Make This Mistake

 Never, in any circumstance use tools like pliers and wrenches to “tighten” the hose thread head assembly connections.
 We get a dozen or so emails every year from customers stating that they can’t figure out why some piece in there head assembly started leaking because they made sure the connections were tight using a wrench.
 It is always hard to break the bad news that they damaged the item by using a wrench and that is the cause of the leak.
 Please refrain from using tools to “tighten” your head assembly components.

-Here is a sample line drawing of a standard head assembly (including a timer) for 1/2" poly tubing:
+Here is a sample image of a standard head assembly (including a timer) for 1/2" poly tubing: